Kay-YOSHI/MATLAB-Tutorial/README.md

 # MATLAB-Tutorial

 This repository contains MATLAB tutorial document and related code.
-The document indludes the following topics.
+The document (MATLAB Tutorial.pdf) indludes the following topics.

 - Getting started with MATLAB
-- Basics such
+- Basics such as matrix operations
 - Data import/export
 - Graphics
 - Loop structures